d-negatu/d-negatu/README.md

 ## 🚀 About Me

-🎯 Aspiring Software Engineer focused on building scalable systems and innovative solutions.
+🎯 I'm a student at Western Carolina University wth a background in Computer Science and Mathematics.
+Proficient in various programming languages with passion for developing scalable and innovative solutions.
+Seeking an opportunity to join a team with exciting software projects that have potential for great impact and professional development.

 💻 Proficient in Java, Python, C++, and more.